DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

     * - Widget
       - Description
     * - .. _edit_button_:

         Edit button
       - Provides the ability to modify a `complex Attribute <complex_attributes_>`.
 Selecting the button opens configurable content in the central panel.
 Upon completion of changes the overall complex Attribute must be saved.
     * - .. _view_button_:

         View button
       - Provides the abililty to view a `complex Attribute <complex_attributes_>` in read-only format.
     * - Dropdown list
       - Provides the ability to select a value from a list of pre-defined values appropriate to the Attribute within is current Block context.
 Upon selection the Attribute value field updates to reflect the selected value.
     * - Text field
       - Provides a 'free text' field accepting any alphanumeric string.
 Attributes that have been edited but not yet submitted are shown in the .
 Press the *Enter* key to submit the value.
-Upon successful submission the `locally_edited_state_` icon is replaced by the default `information <normal_state_>` icon.
+Upon successful submission the `edit <locally_edited_state_>` icon is replaced by the default `information <normal_state_>` icon.
     * - Checkbox
       - Provides the option to switch on or switch off the action performed by the Attribute.
 If the checkbox is empty the Attribute is *off*.